-Snow Machine is coming to Japan!
-Being the first ever major winter music festival being held in a Japanese ski-field, it will be held from March 1 to March 4 in the Hakuba Valley.
-Snow Machine, a sister festival of the popular Australian "Wine Machine" is organized by Australia based Falcona and Hakuba.com.
+Snow Machine came to Japan in 2019!
+Being the first-ever major winter music festival being held in a Japanese ski field.
+Snow Machine, a sister festival of the popular Australian "Wine Machine" is organized by Australia-based Falcona and Hakuba.com.

-The festival will have multiple stages throughout the Hakuba Valley, including stages on resort, a main stage in the Happo-One Village, and late night stages at venues throughout the three main villages, Happo, Echoland, and Wadano.
+The festival will have multiple stages throughout the Hakuba Valley, including stages on the resort, the main stage in the Happo-One Village, and late-night stages at venues throughout the three main villages, Happo, Echoland, and Wadano.

 How to Buy Tickets

 Festival tickets are currently being sold at Snow-Machine.com and include accommodation and lift passes to three of the best resorts in the Valley.
 Guest can customize their packages choosing various types of accommodation, additional services such as lessons and ski hire, and can even book flights through the festival organizers.

 Snow Machine will feature huge Australian names such as Peking Duk, Hermitude, MC lilly, the Jungle Giants, Client Liasion, and more!
 Popular Japanese artists performing at Snow Machine include Kenji Takimi, DJ Kentaro, and Shinichi Osawa.

 A Look at Last Season: Music in Hakuba